MalayVarma/spacex/README.md

 ## Available Scripts

-In the project directory, you can run: `npm install`
+In the project directory, you can run:

+### `npm install`

+This will create a node_modules folder in project directory which will contains all the dependencies of the project

 ### `npm start`